Redeem Now Ends in:

 • These strings are easier to bend, ideal for faster playing, and are well-suited for intricate techniques like hammer-ons and pull-offs.

-Play: Experiment with different string gauges to find your preferred tone and feel.
+Experiment with different string gauges when it's time for a string change to find your preferred tone and feel.

 Tuning